otterscan/otterscan-book/src/cookbook/pectra-devnet-2.md

 # Running Otterscan on Pectra devnet-2

-At the time of this writing (Aug/2024), the next expected Ethereum hardfork is **Pectra** and **devnet-2** is up.
+At the time of this writing (Aug 2024), the next expected Ethereum hardfork is **Pectra** and **devnet-2** is up.

 > 💡 This document may be updated for future devnets as Erigon becomes stable enough to sync them.

 It is possible to run Otterscan against this devnet with some known limitations.

 - Pectra-specific features are still in development in Otterscan.
-Otterscan should work fine, but EIP-7702 transactions should not display correctly or generate some UI errors, for example.
+Otterscan should work fine, but EIP-7702 transactions may not display correctly or may generate UI errors, for example.
 - It requires a dev build of Erigon 3 alpha.
 - Caplin (Erigon internal CL) still doesn't support Electra.
 For CL, it requires a dev build of Lighthouse.